Zazcallabah/fallenlondongrinder/readme.md

 * patriotic adventure - 6000 moon perals, making waves
 * use fascinating to do romance options in empresscourt, which requires fascinating 11?
 10?

-	function WorkingOn {
-		# workingon 31
-		# action to start
-		# require potential 60
-		# action to finish
-		# competent or compelling results
-		# sell result no matter which
-	}

-"Penny" = @("Curiosity,Competent Short Story,1"); # workking on not null, writing doesnt currently end? push for which level?

-maybe a flag for prerequisites that marks or/and? sell & inventory should take arbitrary number of items, and try them in order until one is found in inventory

-set up the upconvert routes and such go through areas, enter good actions to take for generic items start including amount of item/action
+* go through areas, enter good actions to take for generic items
-	we could automate that through the tree cascade if it has a separate property

-add tag for when a prereq cant be fullfilled, just skip it instead of error
+* add tag for when a prereq cant be fullfilled, just skip it instead of error